PC 1000 Drug Diversion.

 2. The offense charged did not involve a crime of violence or threatened violence,

 3. There is no evidence of a violation relating to narcotics or restricted dangerous drugs other than a violation of the sections listed above.

-4. The defendant cannot be in violation of probation at the time he or she applies for PC 1000 program.
+4. The defendant's record does not indicate that probation or parole has ever been revoked without thereafter being completed (In other words the defendant cannot be in violation of probation at the time he or she applies for PC1000 diversion).

 5. The defendant's record does not indicate that he or she has successfully completed or been terminated from diversion within five years prior to the alleged commission of the charged offense.

 PC 1000 programs do not have to be completed in the county where the defendant committed the drug offense.
-There are many PC 1000 programs in California and the programs are in almost every county in California.
+There are many PC 1000 programs in California in almost every county.

-For More information on PC 1000 contact the Law Office of Criminal defense attorney Christopher Dorado today for a free consultation.
+For More information on PC 1000, or Diversion, visit a San Bernardino Diversion Program, or call the Law Office of Christopher Dorado today for a free consultation.
+909.913.3138